An inside look at the Pac-12’s sustainability efforts, with an assist from Bill Walton and Seattle

 “Every school (in the Pac-12) has a sustainability department working on all the issues,’’ Walton said.
 “This allows them to share best practices and raise awareness.

-“But spreading the spreading message is only part of it.
+“But spreading the message is only part of it.
 We have to provide alternatives for the health of the Earth and energy production and rescue management and resource consumption.

 “We have a tremendous platform.
 Now we have to exhibit the emotional commitment.
 The clock is ticking.”